egel-lang/allocator/README.md

 # An Egel allocator

-Mock-up backend Egel allocator based on mimalloc.
+Mockup backend Egel allocator based on mimalloc.